jaygtel/jay-website/README.md

 ## Roadmap

-See what we have planned for our future development phases:
+See what I have planned for our future development phases:

 👉 **[View the Roadmap (GitHub Project)](https://github.com/users/jaygtel/projects/6)**